Maurer rose

+In geometry, Maurer rose is a curve consisting of some lines that connect some points on a rose curve.
+It was introduced by Peter M. Maurer in his article titled A Rose is a Rose....

 Definition

 Let r = sin(nθ) be a rose in the polar coordinate system, where n is a positive integer.
 The rose has n petals if n is odd, and 2n petals if n is even.

 We then take 361 points on the rose: